FuelLabs/sway-standards/standards/src_20/README.md

 ### `fn total_supply(asset: AssetId) -> u64`

-Returns the total supply of tokens that have been minted for an asset.
+Returns the total supply of tokens for an asset.

 ### `fn total_assets() -> u64`

-Returns the total number of individual assets that have been minted for this contract.
+Returns the total number of individual assets for a contract.

 ### `fn decimals(asset: AssetId) -> u8`